mongodb/docs-ecosystem/source/includes/localhost-connection.rst

-If you need to run MongoDB server on your local machine for development purposes instead of creating an Atlas cluster, you need to do the following:
+If you need to run a MongoDB server on your local machine for development purposes instead of using an Atlas cluster, you need to complete the following:

 1. Download the `Community <https://www.mongodb.com/try/download/community>`__
    or `Enterprise <https://www.mongodb.com/try/download/enterprise>`__ version